 - How long will it take?

-These are mostly questions for myself.
-I’m using this post as a journal to track monthly changes and growth for my first content site.
+I’m using this post mainly as a journal to track monthly changes and growth for my first content site.
 This will hopefully stop me throwing my hands up in despair and quitting like I did with my two previous blogs 🤦♀️

-- Sorted through my Google drive and looked for old, abandoned blog drafts that I can repurpose
+- Sorted through my Google drive and looked for old, abandoned blog drafts that were relevant to repurpose for this site

 - Bought the Magazine Pro Theme by Studiopress to make things look a bit nicer than a free generic WordPress template.
 It’s not great, but it will do until I stumble on something better

-- Start the gruelling foundational content creation process for SEO
+- Started the gruelling foundational content creation process and formatting for SEO

 - Total blogs on the site: 6